leptonai/leptonai/misc/tuna/tuna-user-guide.md

 lep tuna clear_failed_models
 ```

-In this example, the command clears all models that have failed during training.
-It removes their associated storage files and any jobs linked to the failed models, ensuring a clean environment.
+In this example, all models that encountered training failures are cleared, ensuring a clean workspace.